By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Most people researching how to establish Florida residency underestimate how aggressive their old state will be in challenging the move.

 But making the move work in practice, in a way that holds up to scrutiny from the state you are leaving and stays consistent with the trust documents you already have, takes more than buying a Naples home and getting a Florida driver’s license.
-Here is the framework we walk Naples-bound families through.
+Here is the framework that walks Naples-bound families through the process.
+For broader Florida-specific service context, see our Florida tax services overview.

-The income tax piece gets most of the attention.
-No state income tax means a meaningful immediate increase in after-tax cash flow for a couple in retirement or a business owner taking distributions.
 The estate tax piece matters more for legacy planning.
 Florida has no state estate tax and no inheritance tax.
-For a family in a state like New York (estate tax kicks in at $7.16M as of 2025) or Massachusetts ($2M), this is the difference between paying state estate tax and not paying it.
+For a family in a state like New York (estate tax kicks in at roughly $7.16M) or Massachusetts ($2M), this is the difference between paying state estate tax and not paying it.
+The federal exemption itself sits at $15 million for 2026, but state-level taxes remain a separate burden in non-Florida states.
 On a $20M estate moving from New York to Florida, the state tax savings alone can run into the millions.
+For our broader estate planning articles, see the full library.

 Asset protection is the third leg.
-Florida’s homestead exemption shields your primary residence from most creditors with no dollar cap, only acreage limits.
+Florida’s homestead exemption, codified at Florida Statute 196.031, shields your primary residence from most creditors with no dollar cap, subject only to acreage limits.
 Tenancy by the entireties protections for married couples are strong.
 And several types of retirement accounts, annuities, and life insurance policies are protected by statute.

 How to Establish Florida Residency: The 183-Day Rule